tharunteja2009/resume-job-matcher/README.md

 A socity of team in autogen consists with

 agent 1: resume parser agent
-            it will parse the list of resume's then fetch experince details, skills and projects store in mongo D for tracking and mem0 + vector db for Agent
+            it will parse the list of resume's then fetch experince details, skills and projects store in mongo DB for tracking and ChromaDB vector database for Agent
-            Note : LLM prompts to extract structured data more accurately from raw PDF text. then store in mem0 + vector db
+            Note : LLM prompts to extract structured data more accurately from raw PDF text. then store in ChromaDB vector database

 agent 2: job document parser agent
-            it will parese the job description then fetch expected skills and job responsibilities store in mongo D for tracking and mem0 + vector db for Agent
+            it will parese the job description then fetch expected skills and job responsibilities store in mongo DB for tracking and ChromaDB vector database for Agent
-            Note : LLM prompts to extract structured data more accurately from raw PDF text. then store in mem0 + vector db
+            Note : LLM prompts to extract structured data more accurately from raw PDF text. then store in ChromaDB vector database

 agent 3: talent rater agent
             it will compare